 This module is designed to give you a theoretical and practical introduction to the principles of analytical measurement.
 Particular emphasis of the module is on quality control, quality assurance and accreditation.
 Teaching is delivered through a blend of lectures, practical workshops and computing sessions.

 Process Engineering Project

 This module builds on and applies the principles of particle mechanics, separation processes, interfacial chemistry and chemical & phase equilibria.
 You’ll utilise current technical chemical engineering knowledge to plan and operate a multi-step process in order to produce a series of products to a given specification.
 Consideration is also given to appropriate safety and environmental guidelines.
 You’ll spend two hours in lectures and one hour in tutorials per week.

 Fundamentals of Process Control

 This module forms an introduction to computational techniques and computing and process dynamics and control.
-Students will gain experience in computer programming, dynamic process simulation and process control concepts.
-(The computer packages currently in use are: Matlab programming, Matlab/Simulink dynamic simulation.)
-You’ll spend four hours in lectures and three hours in computing classes per week.
+It aims to provide you with experience in computer programming, dynamic process simulation and process control concepts.
+You’ll spend four hours in lectures and three hours in computing per week.